-(2) Under an employment agreement dated January 31, 2011 between the Company and Ms. Varela, Ms. Varela is entitled to receive a cash bonus under the Company's 2006 Plan on or about March 15, 2014 in an amount equal to 2% of the increase, if any, in the Wholesale division EBIT for the 2013 Fiscal Year over the Wholesale division EBIT for the 2012 fiscal year.
-Since it would not be possible to determine the amount of Ms. Varela's cash bonus, if any, until the completion of the 2013 Fiscal Year, the amount indicated as the target bonus payout is a representative amount and based upon the actual increase in the EBIT performance of the Company's Wholesale division for the 2012 fiscal year over the EBIT performance of the Wholesale division for the 2011 fiscal year.
-See the discussion of this grant to Ms. Varela appearing above in the "Annual Performance-Based Cash Bonus - Based on Specific Performance Metrics" section of "Compensation Structure" and above under "Employment Arrangements."
-As disclosed in the Summary Compensation Table above, Ms. Varela received a cash bonus of \$76,000 for 2013 Fiscal Year EBIT performance of the Company's Wholesale division.
+(2) Under an employment agreement dated January 10, 2014 between the Company and Ms. Varela, Ms. Varela is entitled to receive a cash bonus under the Company's 2006 Plan on or about March 15, 2015 in an amount equal to 2% of the increase, if any, in the Wholesale division EBIT for the 2014 Fiscal Year over the Wholesale division EBIT for the 2013 fiscal year.
+Since it would not be possible to determine the amount of Ms. Varela's cash bonus, if any, until the completion of the 2014 Fiscal Year, the amount indicated as the target bonus payout is a representative amount and based upon the actual increase in the EBIT performance of the Company's Wholesale division for the 2013 fiscal year over the EBIT performance of the Wholesale division for the 2012 fiscal year.
+See the discussion of this grant to Ms. Varela appearing above in the "Annual Performance-Based Bonus - Based on Specific Performance Metrics" section of "Compensation Structure" and above under "Employment Arrangements."
+As disclosed therein, this performance-based bonus was not achieved with respect to the 2014 Fiscal Year.